manesqui/01-welcome/README.md

 ## Most Excellent Exercises!

 You now have chicago_crime.csv and salaries.csv in your homework directory.
 There are several scripts, `police_officers.sh`, `police_names.sh`, `detectives.sh`, and `homicide.sh`.
 These have structures for each of the questions below, which you'll fill out.
-Follow one step at a time, replacing the `cat` on each line, to complete the scripts.
+Open these files with Atom; then one step at a time replace the `cat` commands on each line, to complete the scripts.
+(See [salaries.sh](https://github.com/harris-ippp/01-welcome/blob/master/salaries.sh) for an example.)
 When you're done, fill in SOLUTIONS, as directed.

+So: you will modify the files in the directory, and then send it back to GitHub.
+Since you've made a copy of the repository by accepting the assignment, all of your work will be separate and will not interfere with your classmates.
+We will see your edited files (provided that you uploaded them on git), and you can check this too, by navigating to your own repository on your GitHub page.

 ### Highest Salaries